 Collateral warranties are highly complex documents and often the cause of misunderstanding.

 Our guide will help de-mystify these warranties and explain some of the main points to consider in the context of professional indemnity insurance.

 - What is a collateral warranty?

-- Are we covered by our professional indemnity?
+- Are collateral warranties covered by professional indemnity insurance?

 - Noted, subject to policy terms and conditions